AlessandroZ/BeRoot/Linux/README.md

 Capabilities
 ----

-On some system, instead of adding sudo right on a binary, administrator add capabilities on it.
+On some system, instead of adding suid right on a binary, administrator add capabilities on it.

 If `/sbin/getcap` is present on the filesystem, capabilities on all binaries located on `/usr/bin/` or `/usr/sbin/` are listed.
 Depending on the capability assigned, some privilege actions could be done.